Albert Hastings Markham: Naval career

-His brother John was also in Hong Kong, where he was suffering food poisoning from arsenic added to flour by local Chinese.
+His brother John was also in Hong Kong, where he was suffering food poisoning from arsenic added to flour by local Chinese people.
 Chinese pirates were the chief preoccupation of the navy as they would regularly make raids on the harbour.
 On one occasion aged fifteen Markham led a party of six boys and two marines against a pirate junk.
 The pirates abandoned ship and those captured were taken ashore and eventually beheaded.
 On another occasion he commanded a lorcha armed with a 12-pounder howitzer against a pirate ship holding two British captives.
 After a three-hour fight he boarded the ship with five men while heavily outnumbered and took eleven prisoners.
 The British prisoners were found to have been crucified, so the pirates were executed.
 He became acquainted with a British Consulate official who encouraged an interest in ornithology and shooting snipe.

 In 1862, Markham received a promotion to lieutenant.
 In 1864, he returned to Britain where he took naval exams and stayed with Clements and his wife Minna, at what was to be his only permanent home in England for 30 years.
 In November he was appointed to the last three-decker constructed for the Royal Navy, HMS Victoria, in the Mediterranean.
 Life sailing in the Levant was considerably less dangerous, and normally only required the arrival of a British ship to settle a dispute.
 There was plenty of time for leave and Markham visited Turkey, Egypt, the Holy Land, Greece and the Aegean islands.
 Appointment to the fleet patrolling the eastern end of the Mediterranean was considered by many as less desirable than the western patrol which visited France and Italy, but the historical sites in the east suited Markham's interests.
 He kept a journal describing the places he visited, as he did throughout his life.
 One of his greatest delights was to meet Minna and Clements ashore and to accompany them on archaeological expedition in the region.